 And Stash offers a slew of other benefits that parents are sure to appreciate, including up to $10,000 in life insurance coverage through Avibra.

 - Plans and Pricing: For $9 per month, Stash+ offers Kids Portfolios (custodial investment accounts) with premium research and advice, along with a host of other features and capabilities.
-For $3 per month and $1 per month, respectively, Stash Growth and Stash Beginner offer a narrower range of accounts and features.
+For $3 per month, Stash Growth offers a narrower range of accounts and features.

 - Account Types: Custodial investment account for minors, taxable investment account for adults, bank accounts for adults, Stash Stock-Back Card (a debit card with stock rewards).